x-sushant-x/Rate-Shield/README.md

 ## RateShield

-A completely configurable rate limiter.
+A completely configurable rate limiter that can apply rate limiting on individual APIs with individual rules.